-Pre-requisites: Each student must meet the criteria under (a) or (b) as follows: (a) complete MATH 0043L Foundations for College Algebra with Lab with a "C" or better, or (b) score 18-20 on ACT Math Test, 950-1059 on SAT, or 67-85 on Accuplacer Math Test.
+Pre-requisites: Each student must meet the criteria under (a) or (b) as follows: (a) complete MATH 0043L Foundations for College Algebra with Lab with a "C" or better, or (b) score

+18-20 on ACT Math Test, 950-1059 on SAT, or 251-264 on the Next Gen Accuplacer QAS Test

 This course concentrates on selected topics from College Algebra and Trigonometry; it may only be used as elective credit if taken after ~MATH 1023 or ~MATH 1033.
-This course is a study of quadratic equations and inequalities, complex numbers, roots, powers, functions and their graphs, polynomial and rational functions, exponential and logarithmic functions, systems of equations, matrices, determinants, analytical geometry, right triangle ratios, trigonometric functions, graphing trigonometric functions, identities, Law of Cosines, Law of Sines, polar graphing, complex numbers, and De Moivre's Theorem, and an introduction to calculus which includes limits, continuous function, and derivatives as well as remedial topics as needed.
+This course is a study of quadratic equations and inequalities, complex numbers, roots, powers, functions and their graphs, polynomial and rational functions, exponential and logarithmic functions, systems of equations, matrices, determinants, analytical geometry, right triangle ratios, trigonometric functions, graphing trigonometric functions, identities, Law of Cosines, Law of Sines, polar graphing, complex numbers, and De Moivre's Theorem, and an introduction to calculus which includes limits, continuous functions, and derivatives as well as remedial topics as needed.

-MATH 1054 Pre-calculus
+MATH 1054 Pre-calculus 4 credits

-Each student must meet the criteria under either (a) or (b) as follows: (a) score 21-23 on the ACT Math Test or 86-100 on the Accuplacer Math Test or 1060 or above on SAT (b) the student must have earned a grade of "C" or higher in MATH 0043L Foundations for College Algebra with Lab.
+Each student must meet the criteria under either (a) or (b) as follows: (a) score 21-23 on the ACT Math Test or 265-280 on the Next Gen Accuplacer QAS Test or 1060+ on the SAT (b) the student must have earned a grade of "C" or higher in MATH 0043L Foundations for College Algebra with Lab.

 This course concentrates on selected topics from College Algebra and Trigonometry; it may only be used as elective credit if taken after ~MATH 1023 or ~MATH 1033.
-This course is a study of quadratic equations and inequalities, complex numbers, roots, powers, functions and their graphs, polynomial and rational functions, exponential and logarithmic functions, systems of equations, matrices, determinants, analytical geometry, right triangle ratios, trigonometric functions, graphing trigonometric functions, identities, Law of Cosines, Law of Sines, polar graphing, complex numbers, and De Moivre's Theorem, and an introduction to calculus which includes limits, continuous function, and derivatives.
+This course is a study of quadratic equations and inequalities, complex numbers, roots, powers, functions and their graphs, polynomial and rational functions, exponential and logarithmic functions, systems of equations, matrices, determinants, analytical geometry, right triangle ratios, trigonometric functions, graphing trigonometric functions, identities, Law of Cosines, Law of Sines, polar graphing, complex numbers, and De Moivre's Theorem, and an introduction to calculus which includes limits, continuous functions, and derivatives.